-This single compound is one of the most controversial compounds on earth.
-It’s been studied, researched and tested by hundreds of scientists in hundreds of studies.
-Many studies indicate it’s harmless in the quantities present and other studies conclude that it is a real problem for food contact surfaces.
+Bisphenol A is arguably one of the most controversial compounds on earth.
+It’s been studied, researched, and tested by hundreds of scientists in hundreds of studies.
+Many of these studies indicate that it is harmless in the quantities tested, while others conclude that it is a serious endocrine disrupter.

-Some background, first.
-Bisphenol-A – commonly referred to as BPA – is a chemical compound that goes into many different products – products intended for food contact and non-food contact.
-It has been used extensively and its use continues today.
-One of its primary uses is to make a type of plastic called polycarbonate or Lexan (trade name).
-This type of material is used extensively as a liner for metal cans – both steel and aluminum.
-That would include soup cans, tuna fish cans, beer cans, soda cans – you get the point.
-EVERY can needs some kind of coating to prevent rusting on the inside of the can – or in the can of aluminum to prevent an aluminum taste being imparted to your brewsky.
+As background, bisphenol A, or BPA, is a chemical compound that goes into many different products, some food-related and some not.
+It has been widely used for many years and continues to be used today.
+One of its primary uses is to make a type of plastic called polycarbonate (also known as “Lexan”).
+This material is used extensively as a liner for both steel and aluminum cans—including everything from soup and tuna fish cans to beer and soda cans.
+Every one of these cans needs some type of coating to prevent rusting on the inside to avoid the food or beverage acquiring a metallic taste.

 Post #1 – April 8, 2008